Preserve · field guide

 Tomatoes sit right on the edge of the pH that is safe for water-bath canning.
 To can them safely you must add acid to every jar, every time.
 This is not optional and it is not a place to guess.

 Add 2 tablespoons of bottled lemon juice per quart jar (1 tablespoon per pint).
 Use bottled, not fresh, because bottled has a steady acidity you can trust.
-If you skip this, use a pressure canner instead, which is the other safe path.
+If you would rather not add acid, use a pressure canner instead, which is the other safe path.
+These amounts and times follow the tested USDA and National Center for Home Food Preservation guidelines.

 Start with paste tomatoes